-This subject has been designed to develop students understanding of technology and how it functions.
-Students will develop their critical thinking skills with a focus on working on problem-solving in a variety of activities.
-They will work collaboratively on specific tasks to achieve a set goal, work creatively, and improve their ICT Literacy skills.
+This subject has been designed to develop student understanding of technology and how it functions.
+Students will develop their critical thinking skills with a focus on problem-solving in a variety of activities.
+They will work collaboratively on specific tasks to achieve a set goal, work creatively to improve their ICT Literacy skills.